Unexpected Paris Sights To Add To Your Travel List

 The Catacombs

-The story of the catacombs is very interesting.
-When the Paris cemeteries overflowed with centuries of the dead, where were they going to put the overflow of remains?
-Just outside the then city limits were underground, abandoned limestone quarries, dating back as far as the Roman era; a perfect place to store bones.
+This unexpected Paris landmark is well hidden — underground!
+The Paris Catacombs may be a bit creepy to some, but we find it fascinating; another part of the city's history.
+In the 17th century, when the Paris cemeteries overflowed with centuries of the dead, where were they going to put the overflow of remains?
+Just outside the city limits were underground, abandoned limestone quarries, dating back as far as the Roman era; a perfect place to store bones.
+And a perfect place to visit today on a skip-the-line guided tour.

 Visit Père Lachaise Cemetery